Resident Hours and Responsibilities

 During the first year, residents spend three days each week on clinic rotations, including the Orofacial Pain and Oral Medicine Clinic and Special Patient Care Clinic.
 Residents are expected to remain at the clinics until all residents have completed their clinical work and documentation.

 All residents participate in daily morning rounds at the Orofacial Pain and Oral Medicine Clinic or Special Patient Care Clinic.
 These rounds are used for patient follow-up and exchange of information about daily patients, along with presentations of interesting cases.
 All residents share on-call duty equally on a rotating basis throughout the year.

-During the second year, residents rotate through various departments in the Keck School of Medicine of USC and LAC+USC Medical Center, including neurology, pain medicine, head and neck surgery, physical therapy, rheumatology and radiology.
+During the second year, residents rotate through various departments in the Keck School of Medicine of USC and LAC+USC Medical Center, including neurology, pain medicine, head and neck surgery, physical therapy and rheumatology.
 Residents are expected to assist physicians during their rotations.

 Residents generally keep the hours of 8 a.m. to 5 p.m., except Thursdays, when residents are to report by 7 a.m. for operating on patients under sedation or general anesthesia.
 Residents responsible for operating room patients must be available until the patient goes home.

 The curriculum is divided into three parts: didactic courses, clinical experiences and research course.